 What is SIP in Mutual Fund?
 Systematic Investment Plan Complete Guide

 “SIP kya hai” The SIP is a plan of investing money into the funds systematically and that is why it is abbreviated as Systematic Investment Plan.
 It enables one to follow the investment discipline and grow their wealth slowly but largely over a long period of time.

-How the few amounts of money can be turned into the large corpus, we will see that in this article.
+How a few amounts of money can be turned into the large corpus, we will see that in this article.
 We will also cover the following points in this article.

 1. SIP Definition + Introduction